scottyjoppy/my-page/blog-posts/JTSE-D53.md

 <br>

-Take my current situation, I want a map of isometrically built islands representing the different proffessional parts of my life.
+Take my current situation, I want a map of isometrically built islands representing the different professional parts of my life.
 I want animations and dynamic components that I can move and change within my React project.
 Knowing all of this, I’ll quickly divide this into phases.

 <br>